GeorgiaSweeny/2026-group-1/README.md

 The culmination of this resource loop is the workshopSystem, a frontend UI overlay.
 The challenge here was ensuring a completely async UI could safely mutate the gameplay state.
 The workshop operates independently of the main update() loop.
 When a user clicks an upgrade, the system calculates the exponential cost scaling (Math.ceil(upgrade.cost * 1.5)), verifies the player's scrap count, directly mutates the player's upgrade levels, and instantly triggers a state-recalculation (e.g., immediately refilling the player's power to match the newly purchased maximum capacity).
 This strict separation of concerns ensures the UI never blocks the physics thread while providing immediate, satisfying feedback to the player.

-- 15% ~750 words

-- Describe the implementation of your game, in particular highlighting the TWO areas of *technical challenge* in developing your game.

 ### 5. Evaluation (DL: 27 Apr 2026)